understanding-the-connected-home/book/exhibitions.md

 # Exhibitions

-_Designing speculative prototypes is a worthwhile way to make complex, abstract issues more graspable, and an exhibition can provide helpful deadlines and a platfor to share your work with the public._
+_Designing speculative prototypes is a worthwhile way to make complex, abstract issues more graspable, and an exhibition can provide helpful deadlines and a platform to share your work with the public._

 ## DONE